oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 + IS-IS timer attributes: Identifies the node timer attributes configured in the network element.
 They are LSP lifetime and the LSP refresh interval.
 - IS-IS status: contains the IS-IS status attributes (level, area-address and neighbours).

-The following figure is based on the Figure 1 from {{!RFC8346}}, where the example-ospf-topology is relaced with ietf-l3-isis-topology and where arrows show how the modules augment each other.
+The following figure is based on the Figure 1 from {{!RFC8346}}, where the example-ospf-topology is replaced with ietf-l3-isis-topology and where arrows show how the modules augment each other.

 {: #ietf-l3-isis-topology-module-structure}